openupthecloud/cloud-native-academy/README.md

 **Module 2: Deploying a front-end application**

-With our Infrastructure setup for our front-end application, we'll build a software pipeline.
+With our Infrastructure setup for our front-end application, we'll build a software

 * What is a software pipeline?
 * Software pipeline theory.